district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

 ![`QPainter::drawRect(2.5, 2.5, 6, 5)`{.cpp} with antialiasing][drawrect-3]

-Now that we understand the default coordinate system, we can take a closer look at how it can be changed using QPainter's viewport, window, and world transform.
-(In this context, the term "window" does not refer to a window in the sense of a top-level widget, and the "viewport" has nothing to do with QScrollArea's viewport.)
+Now that we understand the default coordinate system, we can take a closer look at how it can be changed using `QPainter`{.cpp}'s viewport, window, and world transform.
+(In this context, the term "window" does not refer to a window in the sense of a top-level widget, and the "viewport" has nothing to do with `QScrollArea`{.cpp}'s viewport.)

 The window–viewport mechanism is useful to make the drawing code independent of the size or resolution of the paint device.
 For example, if we want the logical coordinates to extend from (-50, -50) to (+50, +50), with (0, 0) in the middle, we can set the window as follows:

 `painter.setWindow(-50, -50, 100, 100);`{.cpp}, x0, y0, width, height

 ![][win-port]

 Now comes the world transform.
 The world transform is a transformation matrix that is applied in addition to the window–viewport conversion.
 It allows us to translate, scale, rotate, or shear the items we are drawing.
 For example, if we wanted to draw text at a 45° angle, we would use this code:

 ```cpp
 QTransform transform;